-- When it is time for your scan, you will be taken to the examination room by a member of CT staff. - You may need to remove some clothing and jewellery, as metal can interfere with your scan. - During your scan, it is often necessary to give you an injection of a contrast medium into a vein in your arm or hand through a cannula.
+When it is time for your scan you will be taken to the examination room by a member of the CT staff.

+You may need to remove some clothing and jewellery as metal can interfere with the scan.

+During your scan it is often necessary to give you an injection of a contrast medium into a vein in your arm or hand through a cannula.
 This makes it easier to see your organs and blood vessels and improves the quality of the pictures.
 If the injection is necessary, the radiographer will ask you some questions about your general health.

-During the injection, it is common to notice a warm feeling and a metallic taste in your mouth; this is normal and will pass guickly.
+It is important that you lie still during your scan.
+You may be asked to hold your breath to make the pictures come out more clearly.
+During the injection, it is common to notice a warm sensation and a metallic taste in your mouth; this is perfectly normal and will pass quickly.

-- It is important that you lie still during your scan.
-You may be asked to hold your breath to make the pictures come out more clearly. - During your scan, the radiographer will be able to see you at all times from the control room, and you can talk to each other through an intercom.
+During your scan, the radiographer will be able to see you at all times from the control room, and you can talk to each other through an intercom.
 If you are worried or have any questions, please speak to the radiographer.

-How long will my scan take?
+How long will it take?